nininaesarang/liora/README.md

 1. Clona este repositorio.
 2. Abre el archivo `index.html` en tu navegador web de preferencia.
 3.  ¡Comienza a interactuar con Liora!

+# 🤖 Liora - Financial Assistance Chatbot

+**Liora** is an interactive virtual assistant developed during **HackMTY 2025** as a technological solution for the challenge proposed by **Capital One**.
+Its main mission is to democratize financial education, helping users understand key concepts and manage their personal finances in a simple and user-friendly way.

+## 🎯 Project Objective
+To facilitate the understanding of personal finance through a conversational interface that guides the user, reducing the barrier to entry into the financial world and promoting healthy money management habits.

+## 💻 Technical Specifications
+This project was developed entirely with standard web technologies, focusing on a lightweight and functional architecture:

+* **Frontend:**

+* **HTML5:** Semantic structuring of chat content.

+* **CSS3:** Design of a modern, clean, and responsive interface to improve the user experience (UX). * **Chatbot Logic (JavaScript ES6+):**

+* The core of the simplified natural language processing was built using pure JavaScript.

+* **Flow Control:** Implementation of `switch` structures to efficiently handle different user intents and direct the flow of the conversation.

+* **Data Processing:** Use of `for` loops to iterate over response options and validate dynamic data inputs during the interaction.

+## 🚀 Main Features
+* **Guided Interaction:** The chatbot offers predefined responses and learning paths based on user queries.

+* **Intuitive Interface:** Visual design focused on clarity, mimicking visual novel video games to reduce the learning curve.

+* **Conditional Logic:** Ability to adapt responses based on the conversation context using structured programming logic.

+## 🛠️ Installation and Use
+1. Clone this repository.

+2. Open the `index.html` file in your preferred web browser.

+3. Start interacting with Liora!